-We also facilitate student participation in educational seminars and conferences sponsored by the School of Management's Centers for Excellence throughout the academic year.
-The centers provide opportunities for students to develop their leadership skills and helps launch their professional careers.
-Some graduate assistantships may also be available.
+We also facilitate student participation in educational seminars and conferences sponsored by the School of Management's Center for Risk Management throughout the academic year.
+The center provides opportunities for students to develop their leadership skills, build industry connections, and helps to launch their professional careers.
+Graduate assistantships may also be available for eligible students.